*That constant sneezing you thought was a winter cold might just be the beginning of your spring allergies instead.

 It is common for upper respiratory infections (URIs) to occur in the winter, mostly because of the fact that people choose to stay indoors more and are thus interacting more closely with each other on a regular basis.
 Whenever this happens, viruses are transmitted more readily from person to person, which can increase the secretions from the upper airway.
 These secretions can then become secondarily infected with the normal bacteria that are constantly living in the nose and mouth, which can then become a bacterial sinus infection.
 Additionally, cold air can thin the mucosa of the upper airway and decrease the moisture level that normally protects the intranasal membranes.

 Here are the 10 most common symptoms of sinus infection.
-Does any of this sound like the problems you are experiencing?
+Does any of these sound like the problems you are experiencing?

 - Pain and/or pressure in the area of your eyes or forehead.
 Or pain in the very top of your head – especially if the pain gets more intense when you bend over or move your head quickly.